 CATEGORY: Study Abroad

-RELATED PROGRAMS: Architecture Program, Chemistry, Data Research, Digital Scholarship, Engineering Program, Family Fest, International Studies, Orientation, Physics & Astronomy, Political Science, Student Travel
+RELATED PROGRAMS: Architecture Program, Chemistry, Data Research, Digital Scholarship, Engineering Program, Family Fest, Green Dot, International Studies, More Than Words Campaign, Orientation, Physics & Astronomy, Political Science, Student Travel, Technology Advisory Group (TAG)

 Published in Macalester Today

 STUDYING ABROAD is a major part of the Macalester experience for many students, with three out of five doing so during their four years at Mac.